10 Best Shared Hosting Providers for 2022

 Moreover, it doesn’t mention any refund if it does breach the guarantee.
 As things stand, it’s more of an uptime promise.

 GreenGeeks does keep the promise, though.
-My monitoring tool recorded one of the best shared hosting uptimes—99.99%.
+My monitoring tool recorded a great shared hosting uptime - 99.99%.
 Enough said.

-Let’s preface this with pointing out I got odd results when I attempted to test GreenGeeks’ backend.
+Let’s preface this by pointing out I got odd results when I attempted to test GreenGeeks’ backend.
 Sending over 25 virtual users makes response times spike abnormally.